 Melba had won the audiences of Brussels, Paris and London; she now had a contract with the Paris Opera that included a clause releasing her for the Covent Garden season.
 She could also seek release to perform at other opera houses in Europe.
-While her professional life was settled, her personal life was in a turmoil and about the get worse.
+While her professional life was settled, her personal life was in a turmoil and about to get worse.

 Charles was settled on his farm and their marriage was all but over.
-He also wanted George to stay with him so he could be bought up an Englishman not a boy speaking French and English.
+He also wanted George to stay with him so he could be brought up an Englishman not a boy speaking French and English.

 Melba wanted George with her but finally in early 1890 agreed for him to go to school in England and spend the holidays with her at her home in Paris.

 During the 1889 season at Covent Garden one of Melba’s admirers was Philippe the Duc d’Orleans.
 He had seen one of Melba’s performances of Romeo et Juliette, became enraptured and attended every one of her performances at Covent Garden.

 Philippe was the son of the Comte de Paris the pretender to the throne of France.
 The Comte had been exiled from France and in 1885 the family was given sanctuary in England.
 The Duc was accepted as a cadet at the Royal Military Academy, Sandhurst.
 He returned to France and demanded to do military service there but was imprisoned for four years for breaching the terms of his exile.

 He was sent back to England, as the authorities feared his popularity would create problems.

 Pamela Vestey puts the affair into its historical context: